ethanblomquist/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+Active Directory (AD) is a database and set of services that connect users with network resources.
+This tutorial is a guide to configuring Active Directory on the Microsoft Azure cloud service.

 <h2>Environments and Technologies Used</h2>